From single neurons to flexible architectures—build intuition before abstractions

 How to Use This Series¶

-Run the Code: Each lesson is an executable Jupyter notebook
+Run the Code: These are executable Jupyter notebooks—experiment!

 Ready to Begin?¶